kkkkken33/AI-Agent/README.md

 1. **Thought** - Reasoning about what information is needed
 2. **Action** - Executing a tool to gather that information
 3. **Observation** - Processing the tool's output
-4. **Answer** - Providing the final response when sufficient information is collected
+4. **Final Answer** - Providing the final response when sufficient information is collected

 This architecture enables the system to handle diverse queries ranging from factual lookups to multi-step calculations while maintaining security and reliability through built-in safeguards.